jayrunkel/gmDataLoad/README.md

 The implementation of process.sh is as follows:
   * mongostat with the argument -O='transactions.totalCommitted' is run to capture the total transactions committed on the server
-  * jq is used to process the JSON produced by mongostat and extract the # of transaction commits
+  * jq is used to process the JSON produced by mongostat and extract the # of transaction commits.
   * the output of jq is pumped through a simple loop that calculates the commits each second by comparing the current total commits to the total commits from the mongostat output from the previous second. process.sh produces a CSV file with 1 row per second, where each row contains the current time and the number of commits that were executed during that second.